 “Unfortunately, the cost to the taxpayer has the potential to be very high, if the estimated losses turn out to be correct.
 Government will need to ensure that robust debt collection and fraud investigation arrangements are in place to minimise the impact of these potential losses to the public purse.
 It should also take this opportunity to consider now the controls it would put in place to protect against the abuse of any future such schemes.”Gareth Davies, head of the National Audit Office

-What is Classed as Bounce Back Loan Fraud?
+What is Deemed as Bounce Back Loan Fraud?

-Bounce back loan fraud means you may have:
+Bounce back loan fraud, or ‘misuse’ of a bounce back loan means you may have:

 - Set up a fake business in order to take out a Bounce Back Loan